BlendyDev/zsh-interactive-vim/README.md

    `ziv_case_insensitive`: Case insensitive matching (set to `"true"` to enable)

    `__ziv_default_completion`: Fallback TAB completion when ziv is not applicable **(only change if you know what you are doing)**

+## Warnings
+   - If you use fzf shell integration, be sure to enable that in your `.zshrc` BEFORE enabling this plugin
+   - Enable this plugin after any plugin that might take over the TAB binding and not fallback properly (like `zsh-interactive-cd`)